CallumNunesVaz/piCopter/README.md

  * Some BCM2835 functions cause CPU hangs, must find and test alternative method. see init_PinDir().

 Non-Standard (for C) Software Dependencies:
- * C library for Broadcom BCM 2835 as used in Raspberry Pi [V1.42] {http://www.airspayce.com/mikem/bcm2835/}
+ * C library for Broadcom BCM 2835 as used in Raspberry Pi [V1.42] {http://www.airspayce.com/mikem/bcm2835/}, not included to avoid IP infringement

 Description:
 This program drives a sensor board attached to the 40-pin GPIO in order to fly a quadcopter.
 Input is